 As a cartographer you'll be involved with the scientific, technological and artistic aspects of developing and producing maps.
 You'll present complex information as diagrams, charts and spreadsheets, as well as in the form of conventional maps.

 Maps and detailed geographical information are needed for a range of purposes, from everyday use by individuals to large-scale industrial development.
-Geographical information systems (GIS) and digital-mapping techniques now dominate the role.
+Use of geographical information systems (GIS) and digital mapping techniques now dominates the role.